q5sys/vrm-pool/README.md

-za# Verium Mining Pool Scripts
+# Verium Mining Pool Scripts

 This repo contains a bunch of scripts that should aid in installing a Verium mining pool.
 They are grouped together in their respective subfolders in